‘Alaskan Bush People’ News: Ami Brown’s Family Says Billy Lied About Her Childhood, Was Spoiled Rotten

 — Alaskan Bush People (@AlaskanBushPPL) January 4, 2017

-Right now, Ami Brown’s family is still trying to contact her.
-They aren’t going to stop anytime either.
-Radar Online shared that Ami’s mother actually tried to go and visit her last summer, but it didn’t work out for her.
+Right now, Ami Brown’s family is still trying to contact her, and they aren’t going to stop anytime soon.
+Radar Online shared that Ami’s mother actually tried to visit her last summer, but it didn’t work out for her.
 She made it to Alaska, but the family was gone while she was there.
 Ami’s mother really hopes that she can see her at least one more time.
-She went to Alaska for her 83rd birthday and was really hoping to make this happen, but it didn’t work out.
+She went to Alaska for her 83rd birthday, and she was really hoping to make this happen.
+Unfortunately for her, it didn’t work out.

 It turns out that Ami Brown and family were on a big trip to Hawaii while her mom was in Alaska.
-It is unknown if either party knew that the other one had plans for their trips.
+It is unknown if either party knew that the other one had plans for these trips.
 It looks like something big is going to have to change before Ami Brown ever reunites with her mom again.
-Ami’s family has tried speaking out and they have talked about how much they want to see her, but Ami isn’t making any plans to see them again.
+Ami’s family has tried speaking out and have talked about how much they want to see her, but Ami isn’t making any plans to see them again.

 Are you shocked by what Earlene and Les have to say about Ami Brown’s childhood?
-Who do you feel like is telling the truth?
-Sound off in the comments section below on your thoughts, and don’t miss new episodes of Alaskan Bush People on Wednesday nights on Discovery.
+Who do you feel is telling the truth?
+Sound off in the comments section below with your thoughts, and don’t miss new episodes of Discovery’s Alaskan Bush People on Wednesday nights.

 [Featured Image by Lance King/Getty Images]